Environmental Economics of the Farm Firm

 1. Introduction

-2. Environmental issues in Dutch agriculture, Environmental issues in livestock
+2. Environmental issues in Dutch agriculture, Environmental issues in livestock farming

 --a.
 Environmental issues in crop production